 He flew 14 missions in F-80 fighters during the

-In 1958, he became a member of the Fighter Weapons Team (the Air Force’s ”Top Gun” school) at Nellis Air Force Base, Nev., and was ranked as one of the top five
+In 1958, he became a member of the Fighter Weapons Team (the Air Force’s ”Top Gun”

+at Nellis Air Force Base, Nev., and was ranked as one of the top five

 position in the diamond formation.

-From 1974 to 1977, he served as inspector general for combat
+From 1974 to 1977, he served as the NATO inspector

-readiness with NATO forces in Naples, Italy.
+general for combat readiness while based in Naples, Italy.

 Col. Maultsby was awarded 18 decorations for

 No funeral service is planned.

-Survivors include his wife of 49 years, Jeanne; sons Chuck II and Kevin of Tucson and
+Survivors include his wife of 49 years, Jeanne;

-Shawn of Colorado Springs, Colo.; and grandsons Chuck and Stevie of Tucson.
+Shawn of Colorado Springs, Colorado and grandsons

 Above photo: "The Thunderboys"...
 Chuckie Maultsby (third from right), Shawn